Brian Hanrahan

 Brian Hanrahan (22 March 1949 – 20 December 2010) was a British television journalist who was the Diplomatic News Editor for the British Broadcasting Corporation (BBC).

 Early life

-Hanrahan was born in the county of Middlesex, England, on 22 March 1949, the son of a construction worker.
+Hanrahan was born at the North Middlesex County Hospital, Edmonton, England, on 22 March 1949, the son of a construction worker.
 He was educated at St Ignatius' College, Stamford Hill, in Tottenham, and subsequently studied Politics at the University of Essex, where he was a member of an amateur dramatic society.

 Journalism career

 In 1970, Hanrahan joined the BBC as a photographic stills clerk.
 He was one of the six news trainees appointed by the BBC in 1971, and went on to become a news scriptwriter with the organisation, and then a Duty Editor in the BBC Television Newsroom.
 He worked for a spell as the BBC's Northern Ireland correspondent, during which time he reported on The Troubles.

 Falklands War

 As a BBC war correspondent Hanrahan joined the press corps attached to the Task Force dispatched by the Government of the United Kingdom to counter the Argentine invasion of the Falkland Islands in 1982.

 One report filed by Hanrahan whilst travelling with the Task Force southwards through the Atlantic Ocean aboard the Royal Navy aircraft carrier was particularly notable.
 He was reporting on an early air strike by Harrier jump jets operating from Hermes, when, to work a way around reporting restrictions regarding disclosure of classified military information, he stated "I'm not allowed to say how many planes joined the raid, but I counted them all out, and I counted them all back."
 The phrase later inspired the title of a book about conflict that he co-authored.

 Hanrahan later went ashore on East Falkland during the land campaign, and reported from amidst British Armed Forces units in the frontline whilst under fire, and was present at the liberation of Port Stanley by them on 14 June 1982, which ended the war.